darrenedale/Spectrum/readme.md

 [KDE Visual Design Group](https://community.kde.org/Get_Involved/design) and sources for all the icons used are in the `src/spectrum/icons/`.
 The original sources are maintained at [https://github.com/KDE/breeze-icons](https://github.com/KDE/breeze-icons).

+This repository is currently a little untidy and needs cleaning up a bit.
+Apologies ;)